data-to-insight/csc-map-of-the-world/docs/network.md

-# CSC Network Graph (in dev)
+# CSC Network Graph (IN DEV)

 <!-- 1) mkdocs defaults, 2) css styled enlargement(not working), 3) forced full browswer win overlay -->
 <!-- <div id="cy" style="width: 100%; height: 600px;"></div> -->
 <!-- <div id="cy"></div> -->

-This interactive graph shows key organisations, plans, and events in the children’s services data ecosystem.
+This interactive graph is a work in progress mapping of key organisations, plans, and events and more that form the children’s services data ecosystem.
+It aims to provide both the simple connections and interelations between related CSC data work, projects, guidance, people and sub layer of detail and meta-data for those connected elements.
-Use the dropdown to filter by type.
-You can select more than one item using Ctrl/Cmd.

-Dev-notes: Data & relations currently being added, graph layout and naming conventions for nodes in particular is a work in progress as we progress possible use-cases and standardise yml object structure.
+This is a large scale mapping with many interconnected (moving)parts; currently a work-in-progress MVP.
+Data & relations are currently being added, graph layout and naming conventions for nodes in particular, is an ongoing discussion as we progress possible use-cases and standardise yml object structure.

 <!-- Content search filter (in dev) -->
 <div style="margin-bottom: 0.5em;">